hismastersvoice/BLEScanner/README.md

+This Code is original from Repository [shogunxam](https://github.com/shogunxam/ESP32_BLETracker) and modified for my on purposes.

 # ESP32 BLETracker

 A simple solution for tracking Bluetooth Low Energy devices with an ESP32, MQTT protocol, and Home Assistant integration.